Problem Package Format

 interactive submit-answer The output validator is run interactively with the submission.

-submit-answer multi-pass, interactive A submission consists of the answers to the test cases, instead of source code for a program that produces the answers.
+submit-answer multi-pass, interactive A submission consists of the answers to the test cases instead of source code for a program that produces the answers.

 Name

+The name of the problem in each language for which a problem statement exists.
 If there are statements in more than one language, the name field must be a map with the language codes as keys and the problem names as values.
 The set of languages for which name is given must exactly match the set of languages for which a problem statement exists.

 If only a single problem statement exists, this may be a string with the name of the problem in that language (but a map with a single key is allowed).